 What you can feed the hedgehog

-Slugs are very hungry creatures and will often eat the food put in place for hedgehogs so as a deterrent for slugs you could wrap some copper tape around the bowl .
+Slugs are very hungry creatures and will often eat the food put out for hedgehogs.
+As a deterrent you could wrap some copper tape around the bowl.
 This will give them a slight electric shock and deter them from getting at the food.
-It wont harm the hedgehogs.
+It won’t harm the hedgehogs.

 Lungworm is the common name used to describe infestation of the lungs with parasitic worms.
 Slugs can carry lungworm, and the hedgehog becomes infected after eating infected slugs.

 A hedgehog with lungworm will have severe breathing problems, will be underweight and also have secondary infections.
 Once the worms are well established, there is little that can be done to save the hedgehog and it will die a slow and agonising death as it struggles to breathe.

 This condition could be greatly reduced if hedgehogs could access more gardens and more people put out supplementary food for them particularly towards and throughout autumn when they need to build up their body weight/fat reserves for winter hibernation and also in spring when hedgehogs wake from their long hibernation.

 There is another danger hedgehogs face when eating slugs and that is when the slug has eaten slug pellets.
 This can cause secondary poisoning when the slug is eaten by the hedgehog.

 PLEASE DO NOT USE SLUG PELLETS, USE AN ALTERNATIVE OPTION WHICH IS WILDLIFE FRIENDLY

 To avoid the food you put out being eaten by pets or foxes you could buy or make a feeding station that is difficult for anything larger than a hedgehog to access.

 How to make a hedgehog feeding station